Zach Harrison

-Zach Harrison (born August 14, 2001) is an American football defensive end for the Ohio State Buckeyes.
+Zachary Harrison (born August 14, 2001) is an American professional football defensive end for the Atlanta Falcons of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes.

-Early life and high school career
+Early life

 Harrison attended Olentangy Orange High School in Lewis Center, Ohio.
 He played in the 2019 All-American Bowl.
 A five-star recruit, Harrison committed to Ohio State University to play college football.

 College career

-Harrison spent his true freshman season at Ohio State in 2019, as a backup to Chase Young.
+Harrison spent his true freshman season at Ohio State in 2019.
 He played in all 14 games with one start and had 24 tackles and 3.5 sacks.

-With Young in the NFL, Harrison was expected to take over as a starter in 2020.
+Professional career

+Harrison was selected by the Atlanta Falcons in the third round, 75th overall, of the 2023 NFL draft.
+As a rookie, he appeared in 16 games.
+He finished with three sacks, 33 total tackles (18 solo), and one pass defended.